Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Added BananaBunch item.
 The Banana class's throwBananaPeel was made static and BananaBunch is now a friend of Banana.
 - Fixed a bug that prevented multiple Buffs from being applied to the Player
 - Fixed a bug that would causes BananaBunches/Bananas to be consumed immediately if the Player has the FatStacks passive

+9/19:

+- Removed the older useItem and usePattern functions from Drops and Weapons that did not have a Player parameter